Science Olympiad

 5th Place — Helicopter, NJ State Finals 2026

-Co-head of Middle School Science Olympiad team
+Co-head of the Middle School Science Olympiad team (junior year)

 Create and grade practice tests for MS students